 Whom we support

-The target groups of our new school are children from different populations of the Indian Himalaya region.
+The target groups of the Karmapa Center of Education are children from different populations of the Indian Himalaya region.

 Preserving Tradition and Dharma in the Himalayas

 Many families of this region belong to the poor rural population and are mainly farmers.

 With their agricultural activities, they generate just a small income and struggle to provide a good education for their children.